isomerpages/ura-ilsg-cms/_installations/Prism.md

 <i>Presented by Millenia Walk</i><br><br>
 <i>Prism</i> is an immersive installation that harnesses both natural and artificial light to create an ever-changing interplay of colours and spatial perception.
 It is inspired by the power of pure forms – when combined with a purposeful use of light, such forms trigger a deeply emotional reaction.&nbsp;
 <br><br>
-This artwork is made up of numerous truncated pyramids, and each has a dynamic and translucent coloured surface that transforms from a natural light shaft in the day to a glowing beacon of interactive artificial lighting at night.
+This artwork is made up of numerous truncated pyramids, with each has a dynamic and translucent coloured surface that transforms from a natural light shaft in the day to a glowing beacon of interactive artificial lighting at night.
 The stereotomy of the artwork and its three-dimensional geometry invites visitors to experience the calming and healing world of chromotherapy.
 <br><br>
 <img src="/images/Installations/jun_ong%20landscape%20-%20jun%20ong.jpg">
 	<b>About the Artist</b>